ezk/dmdedup4.8/README.md

 On read, LBN-PBN mapping allows to quickly locate a required block on the data device.
 If there were no writes to an LBN before, a zero block is returned.

+Garbage Collect Module - dm-dedup provides an offline mechanism to free up disk space.
+PBNs that are referenced only from the hash index,  reference counts are equal to one for them.
+This module when called will decrement the refernce counts of these PBNs to zero allowing it to be garbage collected.
+This module can be called via a message to the device.
+Call garbage collect module using:

+	# dmsetup message dedup 0 garbage_collect

+Corruption Check - Whenever a data block is corrupted, it can be detected using corruption check module.
+This module computes the hash of the data being read and fetches it PBN from Hash-PBN mapping.
+PBN from LBN-PBN entry is compared with the fetched PBN to detect discrepancy.
+There are 2 possible modes in which this module can work:
+	- Corruption Check : When enabled reports only corruption.
+This can be enabled using following message to device:
+		# dmsetup message dedup 0 corruption_check 1
+	  and to disable this :
+  		# dmsetup message dedup 0 corruption_check 0

+	- Forward Error Correction : In addition to reporting the corruption, this will try to fix the corrpution.
+This can be enabled using following message to device:
+		# dmsetup message dedup 0 corruption_check 1 fec 1
+	  and to disable this :
+  		# dmsetup message dedup 0 corruption_check 1 fec 0
+To disable both Corruption Check and Forward Error Correction:
+	# dmsetup message dedup 0 corruption_check 0

 Target Size
 -----------